pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 This digest provides a convenient data set for use by software annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined, suppressable, output channels each with an alarm state that is dependent upon the alarm states it is configured to respond to and the consolidated alarm states of notifications in the digest.
+Thirdly, the plugin operates zero or more suppressable output channels each of which is configured to react to one or more alrm state triggers.
-In this context 'consolidated' means that if a particular alarm state is present in any digest notification, then the digest as a whole is considered to be in that consilidated alarm state.
+When an alarm notification with one of the configured trigger states is raised the output channel is enabled.

 An active output channel can be suppressed by supplying a transient true value on a configured key.
-Suppression is applied at the digest notification level and applies to just those alarm states for wghich the output channel is configured.
+Suppression is applied at the digest notification level and applies to just those alarm states for which the output channel is configured.
 This means that if a new notification appears or an existing notification changes state then the alarm channel may go active again.
 This mechanism allows the easy implementation of a 'silence alarm'